rpy2/rpy2/doc/source/robjects.rst

 >>> plot(rnorm(100), ylab="random")

 This is all looking fine and simple until R parameters with names such as `na.rm` are encountered.
-In those cases, using the special syntax `**kwargs` is one way to go.
+By default, this is addressed by having a translation of '.' in the R parameter name into a '_' in the Python parameter name.

 Let's take an example in R: